mendix/docs/content/en/docs/releasenotes/deployment/mendix-cloud.md

 #### Fixes

-* We fixed an issue that prevented our Mendix Cloud v4 users from uploading and restoring big backups (larger than ~30GB) to their environments.
-It has been tested with the archives (~90GBs) on Mendix Cloud v4.
+* We fixed an issue that prevented our Mendix Cloud v4 users from uploading and restoring big backups (larger than ~30 GB) to their environments.
+It has been tested with the archives (~90 GBs) on Mendix Cloud v4.
 * We addressed and fixed an issue that caused Mendix Cloud v4 users in the Asia Pacific time zone to receive the wrong timestamps when they downloaded daily logs.

 ### April 9th, 2018